-- Are well-validated, appropriate quality measures available? - Are incentive payments and shared savings tied to performance on quality measures? - Is additional quality assurance needed to mitigate adverse incentives created by the model, such as incentives to stint on care or to refer patients unnecessarily to specialists? - Can patient experience measures be added or emphasized in the quality measurement framework?
+- Are well-validated, appropriate quality measures available? - Are incentive payments and shared savings linked with performance on quality measures? - Is additional quality assurance needed to mitigate adverse incentives created by the proposed model, such as incentives to stint on care or to refer patients unnecessarily to specialists?

+• Can validated patient experience measures be added or emphasized in the quality measurement framework?

-Integration and Care Coordination: Key questions raised by PTAC across proposals included the following:
+Integration and Care Coordination: Key questions raised by PTAC across proposed models included the following:

-- Is there a formal approach to care coordination and integration? - Does the model have formal procedures for integrating and coordinating with primary care physicians and specialists managing patients' comorbidities that are not targeted by the model? - Does the care coordination and integration approach match the payment model?
-For example, if total cost of care is used to measure savings, does the model appropriately incentivize/require participants to coordinate and integrate care as needed to influence total cost of care?
+- Is there a formal approach to care coordination and integration? - Does the proposed model have formal procedures for integrating and coordinating with primary care physicians and specialists managing patients' comorbidities that are not targeted by the model? - Does the care coordination and integration approach match the proposed payment model?
+For example, if total cost of care is used to measure savings, does the proposed model appropriately incentivize/require participants to coordinate and integrate care as needed to influence total cost of care?

-The assessment of PTAC voting and comments on the extent to which proposed models meet the Secretary's criteria for PFPMs revealed both areas of consensus (e.g., flexibility) and disagreement (e.g., payment methodology) within PTAC.
+The assessment of PTAC voting and comments on the extent to which proposed models were found to meet the Secretary's criteria for PFPMs revealed both areas of consensus (e.g., flexibility) and relative disagreement (e.g., payment methodology) within PTAC.
 In addition, Committee members' voting patterns showed that certain criteria are more difficult to meet than others, particularly quality and cost, payment methodology, and integration and care coordination.
-Finally, PTAC's comments based on the Committee's review and deliberation on the proposed models provide important insights regarding key strengths and areas for potential improvement across models.
+Finally, PTAC's comments based on the Committee's review and deliberation on the proposed models provide important insights regarding key strengths and areas for potential improvement across proposed models.16